sethshober/learnJS/final/arrays.md

 var myArray = ["hello", 5, true, [1,2,3,4,5]]
 ```

 Notice how we can store all types, including another array.
 Really, it's just a container for values if you think about it.
 Your values might be related, such as phone numbers, grocery items, email addresses, but they don't have to be.
-Because the items are indexed it makes it easy to iterate over each value and perform an operation.
+Because the items are indexed it makes it easy to iterate over each value and perform an operation accordingly.
 To access array values we use the index location.

 <?prettify?>
 ```
-// access array values via index. var myArray = ['apples', 'oranges', 'strawberries']
+// access array values via index var myArray = ['apples', 'oranges', 'strawberries']
 // remember index 0 is the first item myArray[0] // 'apples'